 Expectation of Privacy in Florida

-- Case Study on Expectation of Privacy in Florida: See Rolling v.
+See Rolling v.
 State, 695 So.2d 278 (Fla.
 1997).
-In Rolling the Florida Supreme Court discussed exigency circumstances with the expectation of privacy in florida for tents.
+In Rolling the Florida Supreme Court discussed exigency circumstances with the expectation of privacy in Florida for tents.
 It’s a good case to read because it shows the interplay between exigency circumstances clashing with a reasonable expectation of privacy.
 Click here to read.